 Focus Attention

-• Stock #1833-4 (90 capsules)
+- Stock #1833-4 (90 capsules)

-DMAE (dimethylaminoethanol) is a naturally-occurring nutrient present in small quantities in the brain and in certain seafoods such as anchovies and sardines.
+(dimethylaminoethanol) is a naturally-occurring nutrient present in small quantities in the brain and in certain seafoods such as anchovies and sardines.
 DMAE has demonstrated positive effects on brain function, including improvement of intelligence, learning ability, memory and mood.
 One of the few substances capable of crossing the blood-brain barrier, DMAE protects cells against oxidative (free radical) damage.
 DMAE also enhances the production of choline, which is utilized by the brain to create acetylcholine, an important neurotransmitter that increases learning ability and memory—research confirms that older adults afflicted with memory loss exhibit reduced acetylcholine levels.
 In addition, research shows that DMAE effects positive behavioral changes (reduced anxiety, depression and irritability) in patients with senile dementia.
 Furthermore, studies have shown DMAE to be effective for children diagnosed with learning and behavior disorders, including attention-deficit disorder (ADD).
 In fact, DMAE is often promoted as a natural alternative to Ritalin, the now-controversial drug typically prescribed for ADD.
-DMAE is considered a safe and effective alternative to such amphetamines, especially since there are no reported side effects on blood pressure or heart rate, no induced “jitteriness” or loss of appetite, and no serious disruption of sleep.1-6
+DMAE is considered a safe and effective alternative to such amphetamines, especially since there are no reported side effects on blood pressure or heart rate, no induced “jitteriness” or loss of appetite, and no serious disruption of sleep.7-11

-Ginkgo biloba provides significant antioxidant protection against free radical damage to brain and nerve cells.
+provides significant antioxidant protection against free radical damage to brain and nerve cells.
 Ginkgo also helps prevent metabolic disruptions that can cause a lack of blood supply to the brain by increasing oxygen utilization, cerebral circulation, and the uptake of glucose by brain cells.
 A review of over 40 clinical studies confirmed that ginkgo effectively decreased all symptoms of impaired mental function associated with cerebral insufficiency (insufficient blood flow to the brain).
 Numerous studies also indicate benefits for delaying the mental degeneration seen in early stages of Alzheimer’s disease.
 However, ginkgo’s positive effects are not limited to the elderly—a double-blind study of young women showed that ginkgo significantly increased their reaction times during a memory test.
-Furthermore, the German Commission E recommends ginkgo for improving memory and learning capacity.7-11
+Furthermore, the German Commission E recommends ginkgo for improving memory and learning capacity.7,12,13

-L-Glutamine is the only amino acid capable of crossing the blood-brain barrier.
+is the only amino acid capable of crossing the blood-brain barrier.
 Once inside the brain, glutamine is readily converted into glutamic acid where it functions, along with glucose, as fuel for the brain, enhancing mood, mental alertness and clarity of thinking.
 Glutamic acid also acts as a detoxifier of ammonia buildup (a by-product of brain metabolism) in the brain.
 Even small increases in ammonia levels in the brain can result in confusion, fatigue, inability to concentrate and mood swings.
 Glutamine supplementation has been shown to be helpful for behavioral problems and autism in children.
-Glutamine is also useful for IQ improvement in mentally-deficient children and in the treatment of alcoholism, depression, epilepsy, sugar cravings, schizophrenia and senility.1,14,15
+Glutamine is also useful for IQ improvement in mentally-deficient children and in the treatment of alcoholism, depression, epilepsy, sugar cravings, schizophrenia and senility.16-18

-Slippery elm is well-known for its healing effect on irritated or inflamed mucous membranes.
+is well-known for its healing effect on irritated or inflamed mucous membranes.
 The herb’s mucilage coats and soothes affected tissues, drawing out toxins and irritants, thus making slippery elm especially helpful for conditions such as acidity, colic, diverticulitis and irritable bowel syndrome.
 Individuals with weak or overly sensitive digestive systems will also benefit from slippery elm’s nutritive content.
 Furthermore, slippery elm may also aid health problems related to poor digestion and absorption such as allergies, food sensitivities and nutritional deficiencies.
-Interestingly, allergies, food sensitivities and nutritional deficiencies have all been implicated in many cases of learning and behavior disorders (including ADD and hyperactivity).16,19,20
+Interestingly, allergies, food sensitivities and nutritional deficiencies have all been implicated in many cases of learning and behavior disorders (including ADD and hyperactivity).1Potter, B. & Orfali, S. Brain Boosters.
+Berkeley, CA: Ronin Publishing, 1993.

 2Mindell PhD, E. Earl Mindell’s Supplement Bible.
 NY, NY: Fireside Books, 1998.